 Visit my story chart page for the newest addition: The Black Stallion!

 I have used the Thinkwave academic site for years as my online "base of operations" for Writing to Learn classes.
 It improves all the time!
 Thinkwave calls their product an "online gradebook," but it is so much more.
-Here are some features that I love about Thinkwave: easy access to Homework resources Each assignment for … Continue reading Online Academic Site: Thinkwave
+Here are some features that I love about Thinkwave: privacy All Writing to Learn students have their … Continue reading Online Academic Site: Thinkwave

 For years I have recognized the need for a pre-Level 1 class for students who are not language-ready for the work of Level 1.
 Many students struggle with language arts for various reasons and need extra preparation.
 Some have language-based learning disorders, such as dyslexia.
 Others simply have not stored enough language experience in their … Continue reading New for 2021-22 School Year: PREP-1!